 The Routing Component

-Given input tokens such as the 8 tokens on the left, each token passes via the router, and the router decides which expert should handle this token, and routes the token to be processed by that expert.
+Given input tokens such as the 8 tokens on the left, each token passes through the router.
+The router decides which expert should handle each token and routes the token to be processed by that expert.
 More commonly, the router chooses more than one expert for each token, so in this example we choose 2 experts out of 4.

 The Experts Component